top of page

 Click below to learn the stats for 2024 homeless.
 There is a drastic increase in homelessness in 2024.

-usa stats of homelessness
+NYS stats of homelessness for each county.

 Ahoy there, intrepid seeker of knowledge! 🌟 Let’s dive into the ocean of resources on homelessness statistics in the United States over the last 50 years.
 Here are some valuable links that provide comprehensive insights into the trends, challenges, and policies surrounding this critical issue: